Fresh Finds at Local Farmers Markets

 Lettuce, cauliflower, mushrooms, celery, oranges, corn, beans, cabbage, broccoli, radish, peppers, avocados, strawberries, eggplant, passionfruit, and peanuts are waiting for you at the local market.

 If you're tired of bland stews and watery soup let me introduce your taste buds to a delicious tango of pork, beef, peppers, and cilantro.
-The name of this dish is Sancocho, a traditional Dominican dish with a lovely Columbian twist.
+The name of this dish is Sancocho, a traditional Dominican dish with a lovely Colombian twist.

 Sancocho Trifásico (Three Meats Sancocho)

 1 tsp.
-Achiote ( spice)
+Achiote (spice)

 4 ears of corn (cut into quarters)